 Click to access a copy of the Student Accident Insurance Plan.

-Please note that students visiting Australia on an International student visa are not eligible for student accident insurance but are required to obtain the relevant medical cover.
+Please note that students visiting Australia on an overseas student visa are not eligible for student accident insurance but are required to obtain the relevant medical cover.

-Click to access a copy of the Student Protection Policy.
+Click to access a copy of the Student Protection Policy and Procedures.

 Student ICT Policy